Madekuji/AntiBadSubs/README.md

 ---

+## Note

+The bot is still in early stages, so the code isn't that clean or optimized.
+I'm also not that great at Python.
+If you would like to help out, feel free to fork the project, make pull requests, and all that good stuff!
+I'm also actively looking out for contributors who can help.

 ## Invite bot

->The bot server is currently undergoing testing, so invites are only stuck to servers that already have the bot present for now.
+>The bot server is currently undergoing testing, so invites are only available to servers that already have the bot present for now as well as those who ask.
+The production version is currently hosted on a garbage Google Cloud server.
 The bot also has a limit of 100 servers as imposed by Discord.

 1. Invite to the server using the link.
 2. Limit the bot only to channels that you would like by limiting the bot's view permissions using your server settings.
 Or let it read all the channels, your choice.